SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

    xx overflow
    // this causes an error

-..
-FIXME: change the error text we detect here once overflowing provides an error message rather than just an assert.

 Providing error handling when values get too large or too small gives you much more flexibility when coding for boundary value conditions.